uhellstr/OpenXtalk-snake/README.md

 * Make code hopefully compatible with HTML5 so it can be used with a browser.
 * Save your highscores not implemented yet.
+* Implement support for playing on iOS device.

 ![My image](https://cloud.githubusercontent.com/assets/188215/17019034/cb0d9be2-4f3a-11e6-8e08-1f3bc7b03342.png)